termi/ES5-DOM-SHIM/README.md

 ## Known issues:
 0. Lack of test cases
-1. Same-domain limitation (can be solve only on server)
+1. Same-domain limitation (can be solve only on server) for IE < 8
 2. Incompatibility with http://code.google.com/p/ie7-js/ [working on it]

 ## TODO